Malvine254/Disease_Surveillance_Forecasting/README.md

 Azure OpenAI resource and access keys
 Required CSV datasets (as provided in the data folder)

-## Step 1: Set Up Your Microsoft Fabric Environment

-Go to and log in.
-Create a new Workspace and name it appropriately (e.g., Disease Surveillance).
-Enable the Lakehouse preview feature if not already enabled.

-**Step 2: Create a Lakehouse and Upload Datasets**
-In your workspace, click New > Lakehouse and name it DiseaseSurveillanceLakehouse.
-Open the Lakehouse and click Upload > Files, then upload each dataset CSV.
-Ensure the files are saved in the Tables section to auto-generate structured tables.

-**Step 3: Data Transformation with Notebooks**
-In your Lakehouse, click New notebook.
-Load each table using PySpark or Pandas commands: df = spark.read.load("Tables/health\_facility\_reports") df.display()

-**Clean and transform the data:**
-Handle missing values
-Normalize field names
-create joined views by County and Date
-Save transformed tables as new Lakehouse tables

-**Step 4: Train and Register AI Model (Optional)**

-If performing modeling in Fabric, use the ML model notebook interface.
-Alternatively, train and register your Azure ML model separately.
-Use Azure ML Studio or Python SDK to train outbreak forecasting models and expose them as endpoints.

-**Step 5: Connect Azure OpenAI and Build Chatbot**

-Set up your Azure OpenAI resource and deploy a GPT model.
-Use Power BI or a web interface with a backend (Flask, Node.js, etc.) to create a chatbot that queries Fabric tables.
-Securely store your OpenAI keys and Fabric workspace endpoints.

-**Step 6: Create Dashboards in Power BI**

-From your Fabric workspace, click New > Power BI Report.
-Connect to Lakehouse tables using Direct Lake or Power BI Dataset.
-Build visualizations:
-Disease trends
-Regional case distribution
-High-risk population charts
-Save and publish dashboards to your workspace.

-**8. Challenges Faced**

-Handling missing/inconsistent data
-Training accurate models with limited real-world labels Designing real-time pipelines with Microsoft Fabric
+## Step-by-Step Guide to Replicating the Microsoft Fabric Solution

+###  Step 1: Set Up Your Microsoft Fabric Environment
+- Go to [Microsoft Fabric](https://app.fabric.microsoft.com) and log in.
+- Create a new Workspace and name it appropriately (e.g., `Disease Surveillance`).
+- Enable the Lakehouse preview feature if not already enabled.

+###  Step 2: Create a Lakehouse and Upload Datasets
+- In your workspace, click **New > Lakehouse** and name it `DiseaseSurveillanceLakehouse`.
+- Open the Lakehouse and click **Upload > Files**, then upload each dataset CSV.
+- Ensure the files are saved in the **Tables** section to auto-generate structured tables.

+###  Step 3: Data Transformation with Notebooks
+- In your Lakehouse, click **New notebook**.
+- Load each table using PySpark or Pandas commands:

+### Step 4: Train and Register AI Model (Optional)
+- If performing modeling in Fabric, use the ML model notebook interface.
+- Alternatively, train and register your Azure ML model separately.
+- Use Azure ML Studio or Python SDK to train outbreak forecasting models and expose them as endpoints.

+### Step 5: Connect Azure OpenAI and Build Chatbot
+- Set up your Azure OpenAI resource and deploy a GPT model.
+- Use Power BI or a web interface with a backend (Flask, Node.js, etc.) to create a chatbot that queries Fabric tables.
+- Securely store your OpenAI keys and Fabric workspace endpoints

+### Step 6: Create Dashboards in Power BI
+1. From your Fabric workspace, click New > Power BI Report.
+   - Connect to Lakehouse tables using Direct Lake or Power BI Dataset.
+   - Build visualizations:
+      o	Disease trends
+      o	Regional case distribution
+      o	High-risk population charts
+   - Save and publish dashboards to your workspace.

+## 8. Challenges Faced

+- Creating Vector Embedding in the EventHouse
+- Training accurate models with limited real-world labels
+- Synthetic data which was inconsistent

 **9. Team**

-Malvin Owuor – Data & AI Engineer
+- Malvin Owuor
-Sammy Chesire – Data & ML Engineer
+- Sammy Chesire
-Edgar Ochieng – Data & AI Engineer
+- Edgar Ochieng

 **10. Future Work**

-Integrate live health API feeds (e.g., DHIS2) Incorporate mobility and social media signals
+- Integrate live health API feeds (e.g., DHIS2)
+- Incorporate mobility and social media signals
-Deploy as a fully managed app for government health portals
+- Deploy as a fully managed app for government health portals

 # 10. License
 MIT Copyright (c) 2025